mjwelchphd/GalaxyRevisited/README.md

 _ControllerTests_ also has three functions that retrieve the pages, test the links, and test the buttons.
 Here are some examples, but look at the code to get a better idea of how they're used.

 - retrievePageHtml: given a URL, this retrieves and returns the page HTML or nil.
-If a page is retrieved, it validates the page by looking for the validationString within the page. _GalaxyRevisited_ uses the page's title.
+If a page is retrieved, it validates the page by looking for the validationString within the page. _Galaxy Revisited_ uses the page's title.

 ```swift
 let galaxyIndexPageHtml =